ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-When the client instance is directed to launch an application through the ["app"](#response-interact-app) mode, the client launches the URL as appropriate to the system.
+When the client instance is directed to launch an application through the ["app"](#response-interact-app) mode, the client launches the URL as appropriate to the system, such as through a deep link or custom URI scheme registered to a mobile application.
 The means by which the AS and the launched application communicate with each other and perform any of the required actions are out of scope for this specification.